laurence-71/php-symfony-app/ReadMe.md

  # PHP Symfony App

- This is an example of a general app that manage a bike repair shop from the source to the repair process, the recycling and the stock process
+ This is an example of a general app that could manage a bike repair shop from the source to the repair process, the recycling and the stock process

  This include
  * an authentification from the start
  * a hierarchy for the access
  * the management of the repair process(register the source, the bikes, the operation you want to do, choose the article from the stocks(new or second-hand),estimate the price of the repair, edit a bill,...)
  * the customization of errors type 403,404 and 500 when the app is on prod
- * the example of the use of ChartJS to make some charts
+ * the example of the use of ChartJS to make some charts from the admin page
  * the print pages(billing and estimate)
  * the export of the file in CSV

  # Set Up

  * In the folder you want your project in, open a command prompt

 * Create the project with composer(make sure you've got it set allready, if not, check the download composer documentation)